-Reporting Entity - Accounting principles generally accepted in the United States of America define a financial reporting entity as consisting of the primary government and its component units for which the primary government is financially accountable.
+Financial Reporting Entity - Accounting principles generally accepted in the United States of America define a financial reporting entity as consisting of the primary government and its component units for which the primary government is financially accountable.
 Financial accountability includes appointing a voting majority of a component unit's governing board, the ability of a primary government to impose its will on the component unit, or a potential for a component unit to provide specific financial benefits to or impose specific financial burdens on the primary government.
+The Plan has determined that no other outside entity meets the above criteria and, therefore, no other entity has been included as a component unit in the Plan's financial statements.

-Based on the above criteria, the Plan is considered to be a component unit of the Forest Preserve District of Cook County, Illinois (the Forest Preserve District) and is included in the Forest Preserve District's financial statements as a pension trust fund.
+Based on the above criteria, the Plan is considered to be a fiduciary fund of Forest Preserve District of Cook County, Illinois (the Forest Preserve District) and is included in the Forest Preserve District's financial statements.